propalparolnapervom/CLOUD/AWS/Product_Sets/Compute/EC2/AWS EC2 0) Overall.md

   - Users with urgent computing needs for large amounts of additional capacity

 **3) Reserved Instances**

+> When you reserve capacity.
+From 12 months till 36 months.

 Reserved Instances provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.